gunisha5/SunYield/deploy-complete-guide.md

 ---

-**Congratulations!** 🎉 Your Solar Capital application should now be running on AWS!
+**Congratulations!** 🎉 Your SunYield application should now be running on AWS!